 Before you read on, we thought you might like to download our three Meaning & Valued Living Exercises for free.
 These creative, science-based exercises will help you learn more about your values, motivations, and goals and will give you the tools to inspire a sense of meaning in the lives of your clients, students, or employees.

 Logotherapy: A Definition

-Logotherapy is often referred to as the “Third Viennese School of Psychotherapy” and originated in the 1930s as a response to both Freud’s psychoanalysis and Alder’s emphasis on power within society.
+Logotherapy is often referred to as the “third Viennese school of psychotherapy,” and it originated in the 1930s as a response to both Freud’s psychoanalysis and Adler’s emphasis on power within society.
 It is more than just “therapy.”
-It is a philosophy for the spiritually lost, an education for those that are confused; it offers support in the face of suffering and healing for the sick (Guttman, 2008).
+It is a philosophy for the spiritually lost and an education for those who are confused.
+It offers support in the face of suffering and healing for the sick (Guttmann, 2008).